psy0rz/alpinebox/README.md

 ### TransIP

-Open de console screen in popup-mode and choose to boot linux in Rescue mode.
+Open the console screen in popup-mode and choose to boot linux in Rescue mode.
 See [this screenshot.](https://github.com/psy0rz/alpinebox/assets/1179017/0be92242-9ba8-4c2b-99ea-ed6add088a9a)

 Once you've entered the rescue environment, you can use the Alpinebox installer mentioned above.